Port Adelaide Football Club: Number panel

 The white number panel on the back of the Port Adelaide guernsey originates from the first decade of the twentieth century when club secretary James Hodge took the club across Australia to play matches against interstate teams.
 During the early 1900s, it was commonplace that touring teams would wear numbers, allowing spectators to identify unknown footballers.
-Port Adelaide attached a white square to the back of its guernsey, with black numbers to be printed on the square.
-This design would continue to be used after the introduction of numbers into the SANFL, and was interchangeably with a black square and white numbers.
-The design bearing the black square eventually became the design of choice until 1928.
-The club introduced a 'permanent' white panel for the 1928 season, which would remain until the club was forced to merge with West Torrens during WWII.
-The club reintroduced the panel in 1953 and has since continuously used it in the SANFL.
+Between 1910 and 1914, the club alternated between featuring a design with a white square and black numbers, and a design featuring a black square and white numbers.
+The club introduced a 'permanent' white panel for the 1928 season, which would remain until the club merged with West Torrens during WWII.
+The club reintroduced the panel in 1952 and has since continuously used it in the SANFL.
 The panel was also present on the club's AFL guernsey until it was phased out in 2009.
 The number panel returned to the club's guernsey in 2017.
-The white panel is also intended to resemble the white back of a local Magpie species that is present on the badge of South Australia.
+The white panel is also intended to resemble the white back of a local magpie species that is present on the badge of South Australia.